anoma/namada/documentation/dev/src/explore/design/ledger/ibc.md

 }
 ```

+### Proof
+If a proven IBC-related data is needed, the response of a query should have proof of the data (ICS 24).
+It is used to verify if the key-value pair exists or doesn't exist on the counterpart ledger in IBC validity predicate (ICS 23).

+The query response has the proof as [`tendermint::merkle::proof::Proof`](https://github.com/informalsystems/tendermint-rs/blob/dd371372da58921efe1b48a4dd24a2597225df11/tendermint/src/merkle/proof.rs#L15), which consists of a vector of [`tendermint::merkle::proof::ProofOp`](https://github.com/informalsystems/tendermint-rs/blob/dd371372da58921efe1b48a4dd24a2597225df11/tendermint/src/merkle/proof.rs#L25). `ProofOp` should have `data`, which is encoded to `Vec<u8>` from [`ibc_proto::ics23::CommitmentProof`](https://github.com/informalsystems/ibc-rs/blob/66049e29a3f5a0c9258d228b9a6c21704e7e2fa4/proto/src/prost/ics23.rs#L49).
+The relayer getting the proof converts the proof from `tendermint::merkle::proof::Proof` to `ibc::ics23_commitment::commitment::CommitmentProofBytes` by [`convert_tm_to_ics_merkle_proof()`](https://github.com/informalsystems/ibc-rs/blob/66049e29a3f5a0c9258d228b9a6c21704e7e2fa4/modules/src/ics23_commitment/merkle.rs#L84) and set it to the request data of
+ the following IBC operation.

 ## IBC validity predicate
 IBC validity predicate validates that the IBC-related transactions are correct by checking the ledger state including prior and posterior.
 It is executed after a transaction has written IBC-related state.
 If the result is true, the IBC-related mutations are committed and the events are returned.
 If the result is false, the IBC-related mustations are dropped and the events aren't emitted.
 For the performance, IBC validity predicate is a [native validity predicate](ledger/vp.md#native-vps) that are built into the ledger.